hima111997/google-schoolar-searcher/README.md

 thanks to Ali Osama Hassan for his help and advice

 ## Future updates
-making the progrm opens the rest of the pages after page 10 automatically
+making the progrm opens the rest of the pages after page 10 automatically (nearly completed)

 ## Contact Info
 email: hima_bioph199799@yahoo.com